olimorris/onedarkpro.nvim/README.md

       variables = "NONE", -- Style that is applied to variables }, options = {
-      bold = true, -- Use the themes opinionated bold styles? italic = true, -- Use the themes opinionated italic styles? underline = true, -- Use the themes opinionated underline styles? undercurl = true, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal?
+      bold = false, -- Use the themes opinionated bold styles? italic = false, -- Use the themes opinionated italic styles? underline = false, -- Use the themes opinionated underline styles? undercurl = false, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal?